docker/docs/content/desktop/mac/permission-requirements.md

 ## Permission requirements

 Docker Desktop for Mac is run as an unprivileged user.
-However, certain functionalities are required for Docker Desktop to perform a limited set of privileged configurations such as:
+However, Docker Desktop requires certain functionalities to perform a limited set of privileged configurations such as:
  - [Installing symlinks](#installing-symlinks) in`/usr/local/bin`.
  - [Binding privileged ports](#binding-privileged-ports) that are less than 1024.
 The so-called "privileged ports" are not generally used as a security boundary, however operating systems still prevent unprivileged processes from binding them which breaks commands like `docker run -p 127.0.0.1:80:80 docker/getting-started`.
  - [Ensuring `localhost` and `kubernetes.docker.internal` are defined](#ensuring-localhost-and-kubernetesdockerinternal-are-defined) in `/etc/hosts`.
 Some old macOS installs don't have `localhost` in `/etc/hosts`, which causes Docker to fail.
 Defining the DNS name `kubernetes.docker.internal` allows Docker to share Kubernetes contexts with containers.